 Price: App is free, subscription is required.
-The annual subscription costs $239-$799, or is covered in the cost of CMA membership.
+The annual subscription costs $239-$799, or access to the CPS and Drug Choices (DC) included with CMA membership.

 This point-of-care tool allows physicians to reference drugs and drug interactions, review full-text articles and use medical calculators, all from the bedside with their UpToDate app.

 Price: App is free, subscription required. $519.00 USD for physicians.
 Discount available for CMA members.